CommodoreAlex/Ansible/README.md

 ## Structure

+- **Tutorials**: Guides and resources to help users learn Ansible automation and system administration.
 - **Playbooks**: YAML files that define tasks for automation.
 - **Hosts**: Inventory configuration to define target systems for automation.
 - **Modules**: Various Ansible modules to perform tasks, such as package management, system updates, patch cycles, and service management.